 “That’s the one.
 I still remember attending Dick Feynman’s talk on the limits of simulating physics with computers.
-My head was swimming for weeks,” he said with a chuckle.
+He would have blown my hair back if I’d had any,” he said with a chuckle.

 Gene parted after agreeing to return for lunch the next weekend.
 She walked out onto the Main Quad, overcome by the good fortune she had stumbled into.
 Gene was 35 and couldn’t imagine a more blissful life.
 She worked part-time doing her best Don impression, helping children discover their own sense of wonder and agency.
-The balance of her working hours were spent on projects she undertook with a rotating cast of collaborators.
+The balance of her working hours were spent on projects she cooked up with friends.
 The way she saw things, it was only natural to tinker, share, and repeat.

 “Hey, Gene, I,” said a frightened voice.
 Gene turned to see Don crumpling next to a Rodin sculpture.
 The space around her seemed to form a vacuum.
 She screamed in silence as she rushed to his side.
-Gene travelled with him to the emergency room at Stanford Hospital where he stabilized overnight.
-Don had suffered a stroke.
+Gene travelled with Don to the emergency room at Stanford Hospital where he stabilized overnight.

 The hospital room was beautiful and sterile.
 A large television on the wall was switched off and seemed to Gene to be monitoring with a blank expression.
 She turned to Don and saw him reaching up toward the dark rectangle.
 Gene froze, unable to fathom how she came upon such a scene.